dbaarda/workspace-tools/3DPrinting.md

 ## Linear Advance

-Note that nozzle vs fillament diameters and/or track areas mean that de=1mm translates to nearly 20mm of nozzle thread, or possibly even more of track.
+Note that nozzle vs filament diameters and/or track areas mean that de=1mm translates to nearly 20mm of nozzle thread, or possibly even more of track.
 This means 5mm of uncompensated pressure advance translates to more 100mm of track smear or stringing.